andrew-mclachlan/codefusion-studio/docs/user-guide/uninstall/uninstall-cfs.md

 ## Uninstall packages

-For CFS 2.0.0, SDKs, plugins, and data models are installed using the [Package Manager](../installation/package-manager/index.md).
-These packages are stored locally and are not removed when you uninstall CFS 2.0.0.
+From CFS 2.0.0 and later, SDKs, plugins, and data models are installed using the [Package Manager](../installation/package-manager/index.md).
+These packages are stored locally and are not removed when you uninstall CFS.

 To fully reset your environment and remove cached packages, delete the following directory: